SSH access

 ## How it works

-When you run `ssh model-<model_id>-<deployment_id>.ssh.baseten.co`, Baseten authenticates you using the API key stored by `uvx truss ssh setup`, issues a short-lived SSH certificate scoped to that deployment, and routes the connection to a running replica's container.
+When you run `ssh model-<model_id>-<deployment_id>.ssh.baseten.co`, the proxy helper reads your API key from `~/.trussrc`, calls Baseten's signing API to issue a short-lived SSH certificate scoped to that deployment, and routes the connection to a running replica's container.
 Certificates refresh automatically on every connection, so you never need to manage keys or tokens manually.
-Authorization uses your existing model permissions so only users who can manage the model can SSH into it.
+Authorization uses your existing model permissions, so only users who can manage the model can SSH into it.

 ## Hostname format